-Course Code: MAJM101DS
+Course Code: MAJM101DS Scheme of Instruction

+Total Duration : 60 Hrs.
+Maximum Score : 100

+Periods/Week : 4 Internal Evaluations : 30

+Credits : 70

-Total Duration 60 Hrs Maximum Score 100 Periods/Week 4 Internal Evaluations 30 Credits 4 End Semesters 70 Instruction Mode 3Hrs Lecture Exam Duration
+Credits : 4 End Semesters : 70 Instruction Mode : Lecture Exam Duration : 3 Hrs.

-Course Objectives: The students will be able to demonstrate a detailed knowledge and understanding of various areas of translation theory, Produce high-quality translated text, analyze and describe, coherently and independently, translated text, undertake an independent in-depth investigation in an area of their choice, demonstrate enhanced research skills and demonstrate a close familiarity with aspects of information technology appropriate to the translator where appropriate, demonstrate a basic competence in the areas of News translation.
+Course Objectives: The students will be able to demonstrate a detailed knowledge and understanding of various areas of translation theory, Produce high-quality translated text, analyze and describe, coherently and independently, translated text, undertake an independent in-depth investigation in an area of their choice, demonstrate enhanced research skills and demonstrate a close familiarity with aspects of information technology appropriate to the translator where appropriate, demonstrate a basic